How to Become an Applied Behavior Analyst in Utah

 Step 2.
 Complete a Period of Supervised Practice

 Earning a BCBA® involves a fairly stringent period of supervised practice in the field under a previously-certified supervisor.
-The practice requirements vary depending on the specific type of experience, which can include supervised independent fieldwork or regular or intensive practicum as part of your degree program.
+The practice requirements vary depending on the specific type of experience.
+In every case, they are designed to help you meld your classroom work with real practical cases of ABA treatment, so you can connect theory with practice.

 Those experience standards are: